xsc/kithara/README.md

-The namespace `kithara.patterns.dead-letter-backoff` contains two wrappers `with-dead-letter-backoff` and `with-durable-dead-letter-backoff` providing delayed requeuing of messages by dispatching them to a secondary queue, the "dead letter queue", first.
-They have to be applied after `with-queue`.
+The namespace `kithara.patterns.dead-letter-backoff` contains two wrappers `with-dead-letter-backoff` and `with-durable-dead-letter-backoff` providing delayed requeuing of messages by dispatching them to a secondary queue, the "dead letter queue", from which it'll eventually be republished.
+Both wrappers have to be applied after `with-queue`.

 The simplest version infers names of additional exchanges/queues using the original consumer queue: